Emeritus Professor Peter Smith

 This exercise can have a dramatic effect.
 In one academic year, I (as the School’s Academic Integrity Officer) had to investigate 10 breaches of academic integrity in economics dissertations.
 Penalties were imposed in all cases.
 The following year, having demonstrated the examiner’s eye view of the TurnitinUK output, not one single case emerged.

 More difficult to detect is where students commission a third party to produced their dissertation for them – either to order, or off the peg from subscription websites.
 TurnitinUK may or may not identify these cases, although I have known one case where the dissertation that had been purchased was picked up because some paragraphs from it were used as an advert on the website, and were thus caught by TurnitinUK.
-The risks of being caught may be lower for this form of cheating – but in many universities the penalties are likely to be more severe.
+The risks of being caught may be lower for this form of cheating – but the penalties are likely to be more severe.

 An important part of the fight for academic integrity is to make sure that all supervisors are familiar with your university’s procedures for dealing with breaches of academic integrity, and with how to interpret the TurnitinUK output.
 This is a key part of ensuring consistency in supervision and equity of treatment across students.
 It is wise to make sure that the general principles of academic integrity are covered in joint sessions to all students, rather than this being left as part of the responsibility of the individual supervisor.
 Student handbooks also need to carry clear guidance on your institution’s policies and procedures.